 Every client has a different experience of psychotherapy because every client is a unique individual with unique problems.
 Psychotherapists, too, differ in their training and orientation and it is important to find a therapist who works in a way that works for you.

-Many clients have found that the current NHS ‘one size fits all’, Cognitive-Behavioural approach is inadequate or unhelpful, or sometimes even exacerbates problems.
-My own approach is based on a comprehensive exploration of the major theoretical schools and training in a number of disciplines (including, but not limited to or by CB).
+Clients who find the NHS approach limited can sometimes benefit from the greater range of options offered by private practitioners.
+My own approach is based on a comprehensive exploration of the major theoretical schools and training in a number of different disciplines.
 The therapy I offer is: